willp-bl/verify-build/README.md

 # verify-build

-Hacky scripts to build open sourced Verify apps + their dependencies from the open repos on alphagov
+This is a personal project containing hacky scripts to build open sourced Verify apps + their dependencies from the open repos on alphagov

 **NOTE: this downloads libs from Maven Central and jcenter and you might not like that**